fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/templates/macro.rst

 **p**

-The **p** macro can be used to remove whitespaces.
+The **p** modifier can be used to remove whitespaces.
 It can also be used for any search and replace based on preg_replace.

 For this provide 2 arguments